SR-Wiki/RIEDm/README.md

 <br>
 <div style="margin-left:180px">
     This repository is for <strong>RIED</strong> reconstruction, and it will be in continued   development.
-It is distributed as accompanying software for publication: <a href="https://doi.org/10.1038/s41586-026-10889-7"> <strong>Luminescent reaction enabled super-resolution imaging, <em>Nature</em> (2026)</strong> </a>.
+It is distributed as accompanying software for publication: <a href="https://doi.org/10.1038/s41586-026-10889-7"> <strong>Luminescent-reaction-enabled super-resolution imaging, <em>Nature</em> (2026)</strong> </a>.
 Please cite <strong>RIED</strong> in your publications if it helps your research.
 </div>

 <br>